lukekasper/Personal-Projects/Python/CS50/SQL, Models, and Migrations/Lecture Notes.md

 - Can use views.py to display webages with table data
 - <model>.objects.all(): gets all model objects
 - <model>.objects.filter(): can get a subset of objects based on specified conditions
-- <model>.objects.exclude(): does the inverse of filter (excludes all objects under specified conditions)
+- <model>.objects.exclude().all(): does the inverse of filter (excludes all objects under specified conditions)
+- Admin app allows direct manipulation of models via Django's built admin interface
+  - Must add models in admin.py
+  - Can configure models further in order to add customization to the admin interface

 More Django:
 - Can specify a variable for an html attribute to take as an arguement with: